Last Updated on September 17, 2023 by BTS 101

 One thing North American audiences might not know about South Korea is that every male must do between 18 and 21 months of mandatory military service.
-This service must be performed between the ages of 18 and 28 (as calculated from their birth date, I believe) by law.
+This service must be performed between the ages of 18 and 28 by law.

 Korea cultural note: In Korea, they have traditionally marked age differently than in North America (although officially, this was changed with a new law in December 2022 adopting international age calculation).

 Traditionally, newborn babies are immediately described as being “1 years old,” not zero as we would say here.
 And age is calculated not from your actual birthday, but just from your year of birth; everyone born in the same year is considered the “same age” and everyone turns one year older on January 1 of each year.
 This is something to keep in mind when watching older BTS content – when they refer to their age, they mean Korean age.